-GES 671: Spatial Database and System Design
+GES 671: Launching Spatial Databases

 This course provides the fundamentals of relational databases, including data modeling, database design, database implementation and database security.
+It focuses on managing and working with geospatial data using the StructurThis course provides the fundamentals of relational databases, including data modeling, database design, database implementation, and database security.
 It focuses on managing and working with geospatial data using the Structure Query Language (SQL).
-Students will also learn how data in databases can be expose on the Web.
-Students will have hands-on experience with different tools: Microsoft Access, ArcSDE, PostgreSQL, PostGIS, QGIS and GeoServer.
-Students are introduced to challenging labs to solve complex problems and improve their geospatial thinking, database and tools skills.
+Students will also learn how data in databases can be exposed on the Web.
+Students will have hands-on experience with different tools: Microsoft Access, PostgreSQL, PostGIS, QGIS and GeoServer.
+Students are introduced to challenging labs to solve complex problems helping them improve their geospatial thinking, database skills, and tools proficiency.

-GES 675: GIS Application Development I
+GES 675: Web-GIS Development

-GES 678: Project Management of the Enterprise GIS
+GES 678: GIS Project Leadership & Management

 Elective GIS Courses (12 Credits) Choose 4